DayStar IS a dream - a living dream...

 Manitowaning, ON P0P 1N0

-will be completely renovated by the spring of 2018.
+home is completely renovated, while the goal of finishing the exterior is the fall of 2020.
 It houses a host family, volunteers, interns and guests.
 This lovely residence is the base of operations and exists mainly for the purposes of training workers, housing resources and the administration office for the expanding work of DayStar.

 Hats off to the volunteer work teams who have spent, and are spending, countless hours of concentrated labour creating the functional and attractive rooms in the house.
 Also, to our generous donors who granted the funding, Chi-miigetch (a big thank you) for making this project a reality!